mrmin123/kancolle-auto/CONTRIBUTING.md

 ## Contributing to kancolle-auto

 ### General guidelines
 Be courteous to yours truly (@mrmin123) and other users of kancolle-auto!
-This is a hobby project for a video game, so relax, have fun, and learn a thing or two about scripting or automation.
+This is a hobby project for a video game, so relax, have fun, and thanks for contributing!
+Hopefully you're getting to learn a thing or two about scripting and/or automation, as well!

 ### Bug reporting / feature requests
 If you've found a bug in kancolle-auto, or if you'd like to request a feature, please create a ticket on the [kancolle-auto issue tracker](https://github.com/mrmin123/kancolle-auto/issues).
 If you can, please search previous tickets in case your bug report or feature request was made already.
 Please read and follow the directions outlined in the issue template.